- 1 Introduction

-There have been studies about empathy in matters of AI, but this is something that you can see on a daily basis.
-For example, if you have pets and you train them, they start thinking like humans do.
+There have been studies about empathy in matters of AI, but this is something that you can see daily.
+For example, if you have pets and you train them, they start thinking as humans do.

 What would it take to create consciousness in AI?

 It would take an AI that is already conscious.
-Or AI that evolves consciousness through gradually becoming more intelligent (there are a lot of publications on how to do that).
+Or AI that evolves consciousness by gradually becoming more intelligent (there are a lot of publications on how to do that).

 I have the feeling, based on my experiences from working with neural networks, that there’s nothing special about it.
 I feel like consciousness is something that we build for ourselves.

 It’s not a thing you can “get” from your neurons or whatever.
-In fact, it feels to me just like what happens when you train a dog or train any biological system: it develops some behavior, intelligence and so on (that is why those machines work so well in certain tasks).
+It feels to me just like what happens when you train a dog or train any biological system: it develops some behavior, intelligence, and so on (that is why those machines work so well in certain tasks).